svenaoki/CNN-PyTorch-React/README.md

         └── manifest.json
 ```

 In the backend folder are the python scripts containing two CNNs.
 One built from scratch, one built from transfer learning using ResNet.
-The weights are calculated on google colab.
-The Flask application is found in /backend/app.py where the flask application creates an API endpoint for predictions.
+The weights that are also included are calculated on google colab.
+The Flask application is found in /backend/app.py where the application creates an API endpoint (port 5000) for predictions.

-In the frontend folder is the ReactJS application which allows us to upload picture and run the CNN.
+In the frontend folder is the ReactJS application which allows us to upload a picture and run the CNN.

 Click on "Choose file" and upload your cat or dog image